larryleeelucidsolutions/Gist/Readme.md

 Summary
 -------

-Gist is a crude natural language parser.
+Gist is a simple natural language parser.
 It's designed, not to determine the precise nuanced meaning of long passages, but to extract important ideas from short passages such as RSS newsfeed summaries.